We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you do, it’s important to be careful and to use a light touch.
 Sticking a cotton swab and swirling it around every night may seem like a good way to treat or prevent earwax buildup, but it can cause problems for this delicate part of the body.

-When you do clean your ear, make sure that you use a light touch and don’t put your finger in there.
+When you clean your ear, make sure you use a light touch and don’t put your finger inside.
 When washing the ear, use a warm, wet cloth on the outside portion.

-There are many ways to treat issues of clogged ears at home, but sometimes seeing a medical professional can help to determine the cause of clogged ears and sometimes speed up the recovery process.
+Sometimes seeing a medical professional can help determine the cause of clogged ears and speed up recovery.

-For example, sometimes both sinus and middle ear infections can greatly benefit from a prescription.
-When thinking about whether to see a doctor, consider your other symptoms.
+For example, sometimes both sinus and middle ear infections can greatly benefit from prescription medications.

 If you’re experiencing any of the following, contact a healthcare professional:

 These things don’t necessarily mean that something is seriously wrong.
-They may point your doctor to a specific course of action.
+They may point a doctor to a specific course of action.

 The good news is that a clogged ear, while uncomfortable, is usually pretty easy to handle on your own.
 Some cases may call for a bit of medical intervention.

 A clogged ear can be distracting and annoying, so wanting it to go away as fast as possible is understandable.
-How long it takes to go away can vary depending on the root cause and how quickly it’s treated.
+How long this takes can vary depending on the root cause and how quickly it’s treated.

 Ears that are clogged from water or air pressure may be resolved quickly.
-Infections and earwax buildup can take up to a week to clear up.
+Depending on the severity, infections and earwax buildup can take longer to clear up.

-In some circumstances, especially with a sinus infection that you’re having a hard time shaking, it can take longer than a week.
-Getting effective treatment will help speed up your recovery time.
+In some circumstances, especially a sinus infection you’re having difficulty shaking, recovery can take up to 2 weeks.